shogowada/scala-json-rpc/examples/e2e-web-socket/README.md

   def remove(id: String): Future[Unit]

-  def register(observer: JsonRpcFunction1[TodoEvent, Future[Unit]]): Future[String]
+  def register(observer: DisposableFunction1[TodoEvent, Future[Unit]]): Future[String]

   def unregister(observerId: String): Future[Unit]
 }
 ```

-Note that we are using `JsonRpcFunction1` to callback the client.
-For more details about `JsonRpcFunction`, please see [its tutorial page](../../tutorials/passing-function-as-parameter.md).
+Note that we are using `DisposableFunction1` to callback the client.
+For more details about `DisposableFunction`, please see [its tutorial page](../../tutorials/passing-function-as-parameter.md).

 ## Scala JS (browser)